+ When will development start?

 Iph has worked with Perth Zoo on previous developments including the Australian Bushwalk and most recently the African Lion exhibit.

 HASSELL is a leading international design practice with studios in Australia, China, South East Asia, the United Kingdom and the United States.
-Some of HASSELL’s projects include design of the New Museum for WA; the Optus Stadium design; design of Adelaide Zoo’s entrance precinct, Giant Panda Forest and South East Asian Rainforest precinct as well as master planning for the Zoo’s Stage II; Asian forest and elephant exhibit planning and design at Taronga Zoo; and Werribee Open Range Zoo design projects.
+Some of HASSELL’s projects include design of WA Museum Boola Bardip; the Optus Stadium design; design of Adelaide Zoo’s entrance precinct, Giant Panda Forest and South East Asian Rainforest precinct as well as master planning for the Zoo’s Stage II; Asian forest and elephant exhibit planning and design at Taronga Zoo; and Werribee Open Range Zoo design projects.

 + Will the Zoo be getting any new animals?

-That’s probably a question for the Zoo experts.
-However, our zoo is a living site that continually changes.
-The Zoo team are looking at what new species would best suit our site in the future.
+The Zoo is a living site that continually changes.
+We are always looking at what new species would best suit our site in the future.

 Choosing what specific animals we have on our site is a very scientific business.
 Many of our species are at Perth Zoo as part of collective regional or global efforts to conserve them.
 We also must work within the constraints of not only the physical footprint of our site, with Perth Zoo one of the smallest Australian city zoos, but also animals that are available to us from other regional or international zoos or which are able to be imported under existing Australian import restrictions.